Frankston, Victoria: Religion

-The most common responses for religion in Frankston were No Religion 39.6%, Catholic 19.2%, Anglican 11.5%.
+The most common responses for religion in the 2021 Census in Frankston were No Religion 50.1%, Christianity 24.5^% (Catholic 16.3% and Anglican 8.2%).

 Places of worship in the suburb of Frankston are predominantly churches of Christian denominations.
-Of the most common religions, the Roman Catholic Church has two parishes in the suburb: St. Francis Xavier's in the Frankston Central Business District (CBD), which was established in 1926 (first church built in 1889), and St. John the Evangelist's in Frankton East, and the Greek Orthodox Church has its parish of Theofania in Frankston East.
+Of the most common religions, the Roman Catholic Church has two parishes in the suburb: St. Francis Xavier's in the Frankston Central Business District (CBD), which was established in 1926 (first church built in 1889), and St. John the Evangelist's in Frankston East, and the Greek Orthodox Church has its parish of Theofania in Frankston East.
 The Anglican Church has two parishes in the suburb: St. Paul's in the Frankston CBD, which was established in 1889 (first church built in 1856), and St. Luke's in Frankston East.

 The Uniting Church has two congregations in the suburb, in Frankston and Karingal.
 The Lutheran Church also has its parish of St. Peter in Karingal, which is closely linked with the Karingal Uniting Church congregation.
 Of the member-churches which did not join the Uniting Church, there are Presbyterian Church and Reformed Presbyterian Church congregations in the neighbouring City of Frankston suburbs of Frankston North and Frankston South respectively.

 There are two Churches of Christ in Frankston; one which is part of the Churches of Christ Conference in Australia and another which is congregationalist.
 The unassociated Church of Christ, Scientist, has a Christian Science Reading Room in the Frankston CBD.
 Other large churches in the suburb are the Seventh-day Adventist Church, The Church of Jesus Christ of Latterday Saints and the Pentecostal Jubilee Church, as well as smaller Baptist, Evangelical and non-denominational churches.

 Places of worship for a number of other religions are located in the neighbouring suburbs of the City of Frankston.
 The Ahmadiyya Muslim community has a mosque in Langwarrin; the Brahma Kumaris have a centre for spiritual retreat in Frankston South; the Serbian Orthodox Church has its parish of St. Stefan Decanski in Carrum Downs; the Hindu community has its Shri Shiva Vishnu Temple in Carrum Downs, which is also the largest in Victoria; and the Oriental Orthodox Church has its Jacobite Syrian parish of St. Mary in Frankston North.